If you’re going to bake, you might as well feed the entire family, right?

 Made Out of Love by Lucy Postins, owner of Honest Kitchen has recipes specific to dogs and cats, but quite a few that can feed pets and people too.
 These are good recipes, like even a beef stew and chicken salad.

-This recipe for Antioxidant-rich Blueberry Mini Muffins reminds me of the healthy snacks I used to make for my daughter after she started eating solid food.
-There’s no sweetener added, but you could add a small dollop of jam or honey on top for the kids.
-Scooby goes crazy for these muffins.
+This recipe for Antioxidant-Rich Blueberry Mini Muffins reminds me of the healthy snacks I used to make for my daughter after she started eating solid food.
+No sweetener is added, but you could lob a small dollop of jam or honey on top for the kids.
+Scooby, our rescue pit bull, goes crazy for these muffins.

-If you don’t have some of the nutritional supplements on hand in the recipe, don’t worry.
+Don’t worry if you don’t have some of the nutritional supplements on hand in the recipe.
 We didn’t have the nutritional yeast, kelp, or vitamin C powder the first time we made these and it didn’t matter.
 I just added in extra wheat germ and flax meal.